Rideback (manga): Anime

 An anime adaptation was announced in April 2007.
 The 12-episode series was animated by Madhouse and directed by Atsushi Takahashi.
 It was broadcast on Chiba TV, TV Saitama, tvk, KBS Kyoto, Sun TV, Tokyo MX and AT-X from January 12 to March 30, 2009.
-(Note: Chiba TV listed the air dates for the series on Sunday at 24:00, which is effectively Monday at 0:00 a.m.
-JST.)
+(Note: Chiba TV listed the air dates for the series on Sunday at 24:00, which is effectively Monday at midnight JST.)
 The opening theme is "Rideback", performed by Mell, and the ending theme is "Kioku" (記憶) by Younha featuring Goku.

 In North America, Funimation announced the license to the series at Anime Central in May 2010.
 Funimation released the series on Blu-ray and DVD on June 28, 2011.
 The series made its American television debut on July 26, 2011, on Funimation Channel.